debevv/nanoMODBUS/README.md

 ## Platform functions

-nanoMODBUS requires the implementation of 2 platform-specific functions, which are passed as function pointers when creating a client/server instance.
+nanoMODBUS requires the implementation of 2 platform-specific functions, defined as function pointers when creating a client/server instance.

 ### Transport read/write